-We went head-to-head with Helen Williams, Director of Operations, at Vitaccess – a pioneering digital healthcare consultancy.
+We had five minutes with Helen Williams, Director of Operations, at Vitaccess – a pioneering digital healthcare consultancy.
 We interviewed Vitacess at the end of 2017.
 In the last three years the company has had an amazing growth story – see our 2020 update below.

 The company partnered with Melanoma UK to launch their first patient-centric app.
 Available to download for free, the app records patients’ real-time experiences and brings the melanoma community together to further knowledge and improve care.
 The app took social media by storm with patients queuing up to become “Melambassadors” and celebs, such as Piers Morgan, tweeting its launch to over six million followers!